hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 implementation lifecycle aware.
 That means it will be notified when mapping of a partition or set of data begins and when the last entry was mapped.

-Only special algorithms might have a need for those additional lifecyce events to do preparation, cleanup or emit additional values.
+Only special algorithms might have a need for those additional lifecycle events to do preparation, cleanup or emit additional values.

 ### Combiner / CombinerFactory